LOVE IS JUST A FOUR LETTER WORD

 deepens.
 With the Borderline, as soon as they feel safe and good,

-abandonment concerns are stirred, attachment fears are right behind--and
+abandonment concerns are stirred, attachment fears are right behind

-they have to push you away.
-Their survival depends on it, for to
+'em--and they have to push you away.
+Their survival depends on this,

-love, means devastating pain will follow.
-You can't
+means devastating pain will follow.
+You can't change this.

 Borderline's deep hunger for love doesn't go away, but when you

-actually nourish it, dramatic feelings associated with wanting/longing
+actually feed and satisfy it, dramatic feelings associated with

-an analogy, you could crave a favorite food.
+an analogy, you might crave a favorite food.
 You're needing this

 appetite satisfied, and nothing else will quite hit the mark.
 After

-you eat that meal, your craving is appeased, and you're sated.
-With
+you eat that meal, your craving is appeased, and you're feeling

-the Borderline, as soon as you gratify their craving for
+sated.
+With the Borderline, as soon as you gratify their craving

-love, the sensations of "love" vanish.
-Given that love
+for love, the sensations of "love" vanish.
+Given that

 if it doesn't hurt, it must not be love--so folks who are